haochengxu/easychatbot/README.md

 npm install
 npm run dev
 ```
-You will be able to start develop!
+You will be able to see the demo page and start development!